Shift-AC/spreadsheet-plotter/README.md

 cat balance.alice.csv |
 msp ',f=0,l=Alice,s=lc red' \
     ',l=Bob,s=lc blue' \
-    ',f=0,o=d0,rs=+-2,a=12' \
+    ',f=0,o=d,rs=-2,a=12' \
-    ',o=d0,rs=2,a=12' \
+    ',o=d,rs=2,a=12' \
     -i balance.bob.csv \
-    --type linespoints --xexpr '$date' --yexpr '$jul_cost' \
+    --plot linespoints --xexpr '$date' --yexpr '$jul_cost' \
     --font Helvetica,24 --xl Date --yl Cost --y2l "Derivation of Cost"
 ```

 In last example, we greatly reduced the length of the data series specification by using default values.
 However, the value of `style` is still long, and rewriting it for multiple times may introduce typos.
 In this example, we use `r[key]` (reference keys) to retrieve value from _previously-seen_ keys.
-In data series #3, we use the reference `+-2` to refer to the `style` value of data series #(3 - 2); in data series #4, we use the reference `2` to refer to the `style` value of data series #2.
+In data series #3, we use the reference `-2` to refer to the `style` value of data series #(3 - 2); in data series #4, we use the reference `2` to refer to the `style` value of data series #2.
 Here we note that combining absolute and relative references could make the command confusing, and the recommended practice is to use only one type of reference for one key.
 We also note that `r[key]` are not real keys, so they do not have default values (thus you could not specify them with command line options!), and `rfile` is illegal, since `file` is already a reference.

 ### Preparing datasheet files and gnuplot command